 1. Booking a Basic Economy Fare?
 You May be Separated from Your Kids.

 The advent of basic economy fares are, in my opinion, a really bad development for traveling families.
 If you haven’t heard of them, basic economy tickets were created to compete with the discount airlines like Spirit, Allegiant, and Frontier.
-Now offered on legacy airlines like United, American, and Delta, they offer a no frills experience on airlines that used to be more full-service.
+Now offered on legacy airlines like United, American, and Delta as well as on JetBlue, they offer a no frills experience on airlines that used to be more full-service.

 Basic economy fares come with far fewer privileges than most travelers are used to getting when they fly the major airlines.
 None of them, for example, include an advance seat assignment.
 This is where families can really be tripped up.